+There are numerous therapies designed to help people recover from substance use disorder (an addiction to drugs or alcohol).
+In the right substance abuse treatment program, individuals will find themselves engaged in a combination of one-on-one therapy and group sessions.
 Group therapy typically consists of having a professional therapist offering treatment to two or more individuals in the same setting.
 Many group therapists conduct substance abuse group therapy activities to encourage each member to bond and open up to each other.
 That offers them the opportunity to form a support network and learn from each other’s experiences.
 Group therapy gives clients a safe space to process their feelings and learn to express them constructively.
 Those skills become essential when confronted with various triggers outside of the group setting.

 Are Substance Abuse Groups Effective?

-Another benefit of group setting is that everyone is encouraged to leave judgement outside the door.
+Another benefit of group setting is that everyone is encouraged to leave judgment outside the door.
 That’s essential to getting clients to be honest about what they’ve experienced while in the throes of an addiction.
 They get the chance to be honest without feeling that others in the group will shame them.
 This is because they’ve likely gone through a similar situation.

 Examples of Substance Abuse Group Therapy Activities

-Many groups start off in the following ways:
+Many groups start in the following ways:

 - Asking new members to introduce themselves